 The restrictive covenant agreements further provide that for each drybulk vessel or contract for a newbuild drybulk vessel owned, operated or financed by Polys Hajioannou or a Hajioannou Entity other than through us, Polys Hajioannou or the applicable Hajioannou entity is required to deliver to us a written report with respect to such vessel or newbuild within the first quarter of each fiscal year.
 The report for any drybulk vessel is required to include certain information, such as charter information with respect to charters arranged or in place during the period between the first day of the previous fiscal year and the date of the report, including the type of charter employment (e.g., time or voyage charters), the charter rate, commissions paid to brokers or other third parties, the charter period and the total revenues earned with respect to charters conducted during such period, running costs with respect to such drybulk vessel in the previous fiscal year, expected date of next drydocking and the estimated cost of such drydocking, and date of the next special survey.
-The report for any contracted newbuild drybulk vessel is required to include charter information, if any, with respect to charters arranged as of the date of the report, including the type of charter employment, the charter rate, commissions paid to brokers or other third parties and the charter period.
+The report for any contracted newbuild drybulk vessel is required to include charter information, if any, with respect to charters arranged as of the date of the report, including the type of charter employment, the charter rate, commissions paid to brokers or other third parties and the charter rate, commissions paid to brokers or other third parties and the charter rate.